StuyPulse/team694.github.io/community/alumni/index.md

 ## How to stay updated
 Sign up for the [newsletter](https://docs.google.com/forms/d/1ibxnPmwnTsjxcc138j-ikK4j8tiUejuMw_92FX4x2Ak/viewform) and [chat group](https://groups.google.com/forum/?hl=en#!forum/stuypulse694alumni) (click "Apply for membership").

 Help us spread the word!
 Send this out to friends you had on the team.
-Lastly, if you're interested in helping us organize alumni activities, send an email over to Alex Carrillo, Stuy ‘12, at aecarrillo594 \[at gmail dot com\], or to the [stuypulse694alumni](https://groups.google.com/forum/?hl=en#!forum/stuypulse694alumni) Google Group so that we can once again work together and build something great!
+Lastly, if you're interested in helping us organize alumni activities, send an email over to Justin Kim, Stuy '15, at <justin.kim@stuypulse.com>, or to the [stuypulse694alumni](https://groups.google.com/forum/?hl=en#!forum/stuypulse694alumni) Google Group so that we can once again work together and build something great!